Wedding: Christian customs

-Emperor Pedro I of Brazil and Amélie of Leuchtenberg married in a Roman Catholic ceremony in the Imperial Chapel in Rio de Janeiro on October 16, 1829.
+Emperor Pedro I of Brazil and Amélie of Leuchtenberg (step-granddaughter of Napoleon) married at Rio de Janeiro’s Imperial Chapel on October 16, 1829, in a Roman Catholic ceremony.

 In the Roman Catholic Church, Holy Matrimony is considered to be one of the seven sacraments, in this case, one that the spouses bestow upon each other in front of a priest and members of the community as witnesses.
 As with all sacraments, it is seen as having been instituted by Jesus himself (see Gospel of Matthew 19:1–2, Catechism of the Catholic Church §1614–1615).
 The Second Vatican Council's Constitution on the Sacred Liturgy noted that there can be a place for appropriate "customs and ceremonies" to be incorporated into a Catholic marriage service.

 In the Eastern Orthodox Church, it is one of the Mysteries and is seen as an ordination and a martyrdom.
 The Christian wedding ceremony of Saint Thomas Christians, an ethnoreligious group of Christians in India, incorporates elements from local Indian traditions.
 Protestant weddings may be elaborate (as with Lutheranism and Anglicanism) or simple (as with Baptists).
 For example, in the United Methodist Church, the Service of Christian Marriage (Rite I) includes the elements found in a typical Sunday service, such as hymns, prayers, and readings from the Bible, as well as other elements unique to a wedding, including taking marriage vows and an optional exchange of wedding rings, as well as a special benediction for the couple.
 Holy Communion may be part of the wedding service in liturgical Protestant churches (e.g., Lutheran, Anglican, or Methodist), but is rarely, if ever, found in weddings of other low-church Protestant denominations (e.g., Baptists).

 A Quaker wedding ceremony in a Friends meeting is similar to any other meeting for worship, and therefore often very different from the experience expected by non-Friends.

 In some Western countries, a separate and secular civil wedding ceremony is required for recognition by the state, while in other Western countries, couples must merely obtain a marriage license from a local government authority and can be married by Christian or other clergy authorized by law to do so.

 Since the beginning of the 21st century, same-sex couples have been allowed to marry civilly in many countries, and some Christian churches in those countries allow religious marriages of same-sex couples, though some forbid it.
 See the article Same-sex marriage.